-Curcuminoids had an inhibitory effect on the release of MPO by activated neutrophils at 10-4 and 10-5 M (figure 3).
-THC had a significant inhibitory effect only at 10-4 M. The ethanol vehicle was taken as the 100 % control value.
+M (Fig. 3).
+THC had a significant inhibitory effect only at $10^{-4}$ M. The ethanol vehicle was taken as the 100 % control value.
 No significant difference was observed between the PBS and ethanol controls (data not shown).

 Effect of the drugs on the activity of equine MPO (active MPO assay by SIEFED)